dcarrano/tacky/README.md

 If you run the AutoHotKey version, press CTRL-SHIFT-T in order to activate the Tacky menu.

 If you run the executable while _Civilization 6_ is already running, the Tacky menu will appear as soon as you run the .exe.
-Otherwise, you can also hit CTRL-SHIFT-T to activate it.
+Otherwise, you can also press CTRL-SHIFT-T to activate it.

 But again, in either case, note that if _Civilization 6_ isn't running, Tacky will not function!
 The menu will not appear unless _Civilization 6_ is running!